tommywilczek/flower-shop/README.md

 - Version control *committing early and often!*
 - Code Coverage
   - Run `ng test --code-coverage` for the coverage summary
+- Code Quality
+  - Created a bash script, `auto-lint.sh` that runs lint automatically.
+If linting fails, it plays an annoying sound to notify you

 ## Up and Running